Live Group Training Programme via Zoom

 ~ Limited Places ~

-This transformative leadership programme is for those who desire a shift in the world from dysfunctional, patriarchal, structures that we have habituated to and unconsciously perpetuate, to a world where regenerative ways of organising, relating and leadership are commonplace
+This transformative leadership programme is for those who desire a shift in the world from dysfunctional, patriarchal, structures that we have habituated to and unconsciously perpetuate, to a world where regenerative ways of organising, relating and decision making are commonplace.

 It is for those who are called to learn and awaken the necessary practises, awareness and skills to help facilitate this collective shift.

-The collective need is a new paradigm - one of collaboration - as the current paradigm of domination is unsustainable and degenerative.
-The mainstream societal structures holding it are showing their cracks, and collapse is inevitable.
-We need wholesome alternatives to turn to.
+The collective need is a new paradigm - one of collaboration - as the current paradigm of domination is unsustainable, degenerative and at the heart of the global polycrisis.
+The mainstream societal structures holding this paradigm are showing their cracks, and collapse is inevitable.
+We need wholesome alternatives to help us build shared power that will transform our societies.

 This programme will be a space for teachings, learnings, experimentation and magical discoveries...